List of Florida hurricanes (1975–1999)

-The list of Florida hurricanes from 1975 to 1999 encompasses 83 Atlantic tropical cyclones that affected the U.S. state of Florida.
+From 1975 to 1999, 83 Atlantic hurricanes have affected the U.S. state of Florida.
 Collectively, tropical cyclones in Florida during the time period resulted in at least $45 billion (2008 USD) in damage, primarily from Hurricane Andrew.
 Additionally, tropical cyclones in Florida were directly responsible for 54 fatalities during the period.
 Several tropical cyclones produced over 20 in of rainfall in the state, including Hurricane Georges which is the highest total during the time period.
 The 1985 season was the year with the most tropical cyclones affecting the state, with a total of eight systems.
 Every year included at least one tropical cyclone affecting the state.

 The strongest hurricane to hit the state during the time period was Hurricane Andrew, which was one of only four Category 5 hurricanes to strike the United States.
 Andrew, at the time, was the costliest tropical cyclone in United States history.
 Additionally, Hurricane Eloise and Hurricane Opal hit the state as major hurricanes.